 CEO’s Could be the Greatest Threat to your Enterprise’s Mobile Security

 As mobile devices become more widely embraced by the enterprise, they have become essential to their convenience and functionality.
-Even organisations who don’t issues mobile devices to their employees expect their workers to use their own mobile devices for business tasks – with little or no oversight from IT.
+Even organisations who don’t issues mobile devices to their employees expect their workers to use their own mobile devices for business tasks, usually lacking in mobile security – with little or no oversight from IT.

 As a result, mobile devices have become a obvious target for cybercriminals who want to steal corporate data or use it to gain access to the corporate network.
 Public Wi-Fi hotspots continue to present a significant challenge for employers who want to ensure mobile workers remain connected and productive and, most importantly, secure.